guizlet/ads-interview/README.md

 ### Submission

-Please zip up your code and reply to email from which you received assignment.
+Please zip up your code and send to the Ads engineering manager.